alpaddesai/TechnicalProjectManagement/README.md

 # TechnicalProjectManagement

-The project provides an introduction to creating and leading effective organizations.
+The project provides an introduction to technical project management

 Confidential information is not displayed.